lscofield/node-urlresolver-api/README.md

     // Finally mp4 contains some of these values
     // is null ==> Connection error
     // is empty ==> no link fetched or apiserver error or video go down
-    // is direct video url (.mp4) and you can play it directly in any video player }
+    // is direct video url (.mp4 or .m3u8) and you can play it directly in any video player }
 ```
 - Bitporno